OlintoYale/NCBI_rentrez/README.md

 # NCBI_rentrez

+##  GenBank_rentrez_window.R
+Usage: R script to donwload SARS-CoV-2 fasta sequences from NCBI/nuccore DB using rentrez.
+This script download fasta sequences for a specific time window, and a specific location (USA/Satate) defined by the user.

+The user MUST submmit three arguments: (1): to (initial time), (2) tf (final time), (3) Geographic location where the fasta sequences were submitted

+i.e:
+### Rscript GenBank_rentrez_window.R 220608 220820 TX

+will donwload the SARS-CoV-2 fasta sequences with sample collection date within 22-06-08 and 22-08-20 submmited by the USA-state of Texas

+## A series of scripts in  R,Py,bash to donwload/load fasta sequences from/to NCBI

+Search the NCBI databases using rentrez (R)

 A series of scripts to donwload/load fasta sequences from/to NCBI

-Search the NCBI databases using rentrez (R)

 #' Search a given NCBI database with a particular query.